Hasidic 'defectors' find challenges, isolation in pursuing a new life

 "It’s heresy.”

-Fishman left the yeshiva over the objections of his mother, who had divorced his father over the rift that opened with the violation of his Hasidic sect's teachings.
+Fishman left the yeshiva despite the objections of his mother, who had divorced his father over the rift that opened with the violation of Hasidic teachings.
 He went to live with his dad.
 Along the way, he began to shed the side locks and other trappings of Hasidism, replacing them with jeans and T-shirts.

 Going 'OTD' brings liberties and shunning

 Fishman ultimately became what Hasids call “OTD,” or “off the derech.”
-Derech is “path” in Hebrew.
+Derech means “path” in Hebrew.

-OTDs often find they are shunned by the community, even their siblings and parents.
+OTDs often find they are shunned by the community, and even by their siblings and parents.
 To become an OTD is to almost certainly bring about the end of a marriage, which is frequently arranged at a young age.

-Those suspected of wayward thoughts could also find themselves summoned by the Vaad, leaders in the community empowered to enforce norms and rules.
+Those suspected of wayward thoughts could also find themselves summoned by the Vaad, community leaders who are empowered to enforce norms and rules.

 "The group was known to resort to extreme measures," Frimet Golberger wrote about these "enforcers" in an essay in The Forward.
 She recalled the tumultuous events leading to her leaving the community, "such as slashing car tires, when warnings and threats did not work to restore modesty."